 - 1 teaspoon coconut oil measured in solid state

 - 1 whole clove

-- 1 cups of unsweetened and unflavoured almond milk
+- 1 cups unsweetened almond milk and unflavored

-- honey or sweetener of choice, amount it to taste
+- 1 Tablespoon honey or vegan honey* amount it to taste

 - Strain the tea into mugs and enjoy!

 Nancy Lopez is a food blogger and author of the cookbook Mexican Tamales Made Meatless.
 Born in Mexico, raised in the US, and currently living in Southern Mexico, she has followed a meatless diet for almost 10 years.
 It is her passion and mission to share all she has learned about vegan Mexican cooking and vegetarian Mexican recipes.
 Mexican Made Meatless is a blog dedicated to preserving the authentic flavors of Mexican cuisine just without the meat.
 It’s a place to celebrate Mexican culture and all it’s delightfully delicious traditional foods.
 Read more…